No-Agent-2990/wrecker/README.md

 ### Hall sensors
 Slide hall sensors fully into troughs, angled face up.
 Secure with dab of hot glue.

-### Servo motor
-*if using grommets*:
-Place M4 grommets into base holes, and push M4x25mm throuh grommets from slide side to motor side

-*if using rubber washers*:
-Place M4x25mm through rubber washer, then through base, then add 2nd rubber washer.

-Place motor over screw ends, with leads up.
-Add lock washer and nut to each screw, tighten.

 ### Vacuum lock effector